pnp/script-samples/scripts/spo-update-user-profile-properties/README.md

 ## Summary

-This script shows how to update user profile propeties.
+This script shows how to update user profile properties.

 ## Implementation